- Home

 Laser treatment

 There is some evidence that laser treatment works well when used with lymphatic drainage and compression therapy.
-Research is still continuing to find the treatment that works best.
+Research is still continuing into this treatment.

 Lymph taping